Table of Contents

 How to Resolve Conflict

-After a leader gets a firm grasp of the leadership qualities above, they will be ready to start implementing different conflict resolution skills.
+After a leader gets a firm grasp of the traits above, they will be ready to start implementing different conflict management skills.
 The suggestions below are some of the top ways to prevent conflict from escalating and causing rifts among team members.
 Find out more about each strategy listed below.

 10. Open Communication

-Open communication is a great conflict resolution skill that prompts people to explain their thoughts, feelings, ideas, and solutions honestly and directly.
+Open communication is a great conflict management tool that prompts people to explain their thoughts, feelings, ideas, and solutions honestly and directly.
 Speaking this way requires workplace conditions where leaders foster a sense of trust and safety, though.
 This means executives must ingrain it into the team culture.
-For example, a CEO might model leadership by asking team members to voice their opinions during a meeting.
+For example, a CEO might ask team members to voice their opinions during a meeting.
 At the same time, everyone actively listens to each other, so the group hears and understands each person’s thoughts.